mgaffigan/Itt.SimpleMsixProj/Readme.md

 Signing is not performed when building in `Configuration=Release`.
 It is recommended to use a tool like the Windows Store or [msixhero](https://msixhero.net/) for release singing.

+A sample self-signed certificate is included in the sample app (`codesign_123.pfx`).
+The password is `123`.
+This certificate may be used for testing, but you should use a properly issued certificate for production.
+On the machine used for testing, import `codesign.cer` to the `Machine > Trusted People` store (`cert:\LocalMachine\TrustedPeople` in powershell).